masonhgn/ivy/README.md

 Installation and setup:
+(Assuming you have latest version of python, pip and virtualenv installed)
-1. Clone repo to designated directory, move into directory
+1. Clone repo to designated directory, navigate into directory
 2. create/activate virtual environment
 3. run command to install dependencies: pip install -r requirements.txt
 4. run command to start server: python manage.py runserver